(usually used in simple past form "wanted") To feel appreciation for

 Help or kindness afforded to someone, or the fact of being helpful or kind

-A rectangular cloth bag stuffed with feathers or other soft materials, used to support the head when lying or sleeping
+A cloth bag stuffed with feathers or other soft materials, used for comfort when lying or sleeping

 Friendship and mutual support within a group